ExMacro/hass_ensto_ble/README.md

 - See the device installation manual on replacing the CR1225 battery
 - Set correct time using the set_device_time service in Developer Tools after battery replacement

+## Known Limitations

+### Device Name Writing (Home Assistant OS 16.2+)
+Device name cannot be changed anymore via Home Assistant on systems using BlueZ 5.82 or newer (Home Assistant OS 16.2+).
+- BlueZ 5.82+ enforces strict Bluetooth standards and blocks client-side writes to GAP (Generic Access Profile) characteristics, including UUID 2A00 (Device Name).
+- Workaround is to use Ensto's official mobile application (iOS/Android) to change the device name.
+The integraion reads and displayes the device name in Home Assistant.

 ## Installation
 ## HACS (Recommended)
 1. Search the repository `HASS Ensto BLE` from HACS default repositories